usgs/shakemap/README.rst

 - The ``install.sh`` script installs this package and all other dependencies, including python 3.5 and the required python libraries.
 It is regularly tested on OSX, CentOS, and Ubuntu.
-- Note that for development, we have found that the ``-e`` for the pip install is useful.

 OQ Hazard Library
 -----------------